michaelsevilla/pdsw15/docs/sc-rebuttal.md

 Yes, the paper spends too much time framing the complexity of dynamic subtree partitioning, but the takeaway should have been that  Mantle's flexibility is appealing and warrants exploration.
 In future versions of the paper, we will compress Section 3 and rename it "Dynamic Subtree Paritioning Challenges".

 ### 2 What is the basic client-server metadata protocols?
-Is there a cost model
+Is there a cost model?
+How does the MDS forward work?
+Why is there so much overhead?

 The last two bullets in Section 2.2 allude to the protocols but do a poor job of explaining them.
 Future versions will have a whole section devoted to it.
 As the reviewer notes, the papers are old and do not explain the protocols either, so for more information, see Sage's thesis and the code, which is open source.
 To answer your questions:

 MDS/Client interaction: MDS nodes and clients cache a configurable number of inodes.
 For creates, the client will issue a getattr, lookup, and create.
 Before reaching out to the MDS, the client will try to resolve the getattr and lookup locally (not the create itself like proposed in batchFS).

-The MDS nodes maintain the subtree boundaries and redirect requests to the "authority" MDS if a client's request falls outside of its jurisdiction.
+Forwards: MDS nodes maintain the subtree boundaries and redirect requests to the "authority" MDS if a client's request falls outside of its jurisdiction.
 As the client receives responses, it builds up its own mapping of the namespace subtrees to MDS nodes.
+If the subtrees are partitioned poorly across the MDS nodes (e.g., the root inode is on MDS1 and the rest are on MDS2), then path traversals incurr many forwards.

 Permissions: the MDS alters flags (saved in the directory as a state machine) to control writes and reads permissions.
 For coherency, MDSs will do a scatter-gather process, which has each MDS halt updates on a directory, send stats around the cluster, and then wait for the authoritative MDS to send back new data.
 These are done inside sessions (discussed in Section 5.1.1), which drag down our performance and leads to the less than desirable 18% slowdown from 1 MDS to 2 MDSs.